QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 ## Windows images (ISO)

-If you don't have Windows, as a developper, you can use an emulator with one of the images below.
+If you don't have Windows, as a developer, you can install it with one of the images below.

 <div class="row row-cols-md-2 mt-3"><div>